Harvard Language Revealed

 Head of the Charles - The annual October regatta held on the Charles River.

 HGC - Harvard Graduate Council.
-The HGC is the official student coordinating body for Harvard's twelve graduate and professional schools.
+The HGC is the official student coordinating body for Harvard's 12 graduate and professional schools.

 HIO - Harvard International Office